 |Minimum height and width for a readable text||0.4mm|

 A detail’s minimum precision is mainly determined by the resolution of our 3D printers.
 However, during the cleaning process, a fine layer of detail can also be lost.
 In order for a detail and text to be visible we recommend following our recommended sizes at the very least.

 It’s possible that particularly fine embossings and engravings will not be visible, as the carving could get filled with excess powder that is later unable to be cleaned out.
 If an embossing or engraving is an essential part of your design we recommend making them as deep as possible.
 To ensure a better powder removal (thus a better detail visibility), the width of your details must be at least as big as depth.

 |Interlocking parts ?||Yes|

-Our Multijet Fusion PA12 material has the ability to print the most complex designs of our materials.
+Our Multi Jet Fusion material has the ability to print the most complex designs of our materials thanks to HP technology.
 An example of a complex design is a volume enclosed within another volume, like a chain or maraca.
-Our 3D printers have the ability to 3D print a fully interlocked chain our of the printer, with no support structures to remove.
+Our printers have the ability to print a fully interlocked chain, with no support structures to remove.